ostreedev/ostree/docs/manual/formats.md

 ## Static deltas

-OSTree itself was originally focused on a continous delivery model, where client systems are expected to update regularly.
+OSTree itself was originally focused on a continuous delivery model, where client systems are expected to update regularly.
 However, many OS vendors would like to supply content that's updated e.g. once a month or less often.